HPEEzmeral/spark-on-k8s/charts/livy/README.md

 #### Using MapR-FS as storage of Event Log

-To configure the integration of Livy Spark Sessions with Spark History Server using MapR-FS as storage for Event Log, you need to specify a location of Event Log Directory in MapR-FS with `eventsDir` option of the `sparkHistoryServer` section.
+To configure the integration of Livy Spark Sessions with Spark History Server using MapR-FS as storage for Event Log, you need to specify a location of event log directory in MapR-FS with `eventsDir` option of the `sparkHistoryServer` section.
 Also, the value of `pvcName` option should remain empty.

 Example: